Metaproteomics analysis of respiratory tract samples from CoviD-19 infected patients

 The Galaxy workflow includes software tools to convert the input RAW files to MGF format.
 The MGF files are layer searched against the combined database of Human Uniprot proteome, UniProt database of clinically significant genera/species along with contaminant proteins and SARS-Cov-2 proteins database using X!tandem, MSGF+, OMSSA search algorithms (within SearchGUI) and FDR and protein grouping using PeptideShaker.
 The detected peptides were searched with Unipept 4.3 to obtain the taxonomic and functional information.
 Taxonomically relevant peptides were later subjected to analysis by PepQuery and Lorikeet to ascertain the quality of peptide identification.

 Clinical studies from COVID-19 patients have reported co-infecting bacteria in COVID-19 patients.
 Interestingly, the PepQuery analysis supports the detection of these microbial peptides.
-We plan to follow this up with Lorikeet analysis to ascertain the spectral evidence.
+We have followed this up with Lorikeet analysis to ascertain the spectral evidence.

 |Taxonomic Unit||Pool 18||Pool 34||Pool 38||Pool 47||Pool 51|